How does this work?

 *Acquittal (report on what took place and how the grant was spent).

 First, please check that the Principal has accepted the grant online and all bank details are correct, as incomplete information may lead to a delay in your grant being paid.
-Grant payments are usually made within 6 weeks of Barnardos receiving bank details in the completed grant agreement form.
+Grant payments are usually made within 6 weeks of Barnardos Aotearoa receiving bank details in the completed grant agreement form.

 We understand teaching staff change, but the grant is accepted by the school Principal, and the school needs to make arrangements for someone who has been involved with the project to write the acquittal.
 If your school has an un-acquitted grant, future applications will not be considered.